Discovering Top-k Structural Hole Spanners in Dynamic Networks: Introduction

 A large number of centrality measures, such as pairwise connectivity \cite{borgatti2006identifying}, closeness centrality \cite{bavelas1950communication}, degree centrality, constraint \cite{burt1992structural} etc., exist in literature to discover critical nodes in the network.
-However, SHS act as a bridge between the nodes of different communities \cite{rezvani2015identifying} and control information diffusion in the network \cite{lou2013mining}.
-Therefore, we have an important observation that the removal of SHS will disconnect maximum number of node pairs in the network and block information propagation among them.
-We define SHS as a node whose removal minimizes the \textit{Pairwise Connectivity (PC)} of the residual network, i.e., the node with the maximum pairwise connectivity score.
+However, SHS acts as a bridge between the nodes of different communities \cite{rezvani2015identifying} and controls information diffusion in the network \cite{lou2013mining}.
+Therefore, we have an important observation that the removal of SHS will disconnect a maximum number of node pairs in the network and block information propagation among them.
+Figure \ref{fig:comp} illustrates that node $i$ plays a vital role, and removing node $i$ will disconnect maximum node pairs in the network, in turn blocking information propagation among the maximum number of nodes in the network, whereas the impact of the removal of other nodes is less significant.
+Therefore, We define SHS as a node whose removal minimizes the \textit{Pairwise Connectivity (PC)} of the residual network, i.e., the node with the maximum pairwise connectivity score.
 This SHS definition aims to capture the nodes that are located between otherwise disconnected groups of nodes.